Cantelli Constrained Policy Optimization: Method

-To resolve this and the time-inconsistency issue, we augment the state space with a variable $y_t$ tracking the discounted accumulated cost up to time $t$ and the discount at time $t$:

-Using this augmentation, the square of the return can be decomposed into a sum of local rewards:

-Substituting the moment decompositions into the Chebyshev surrogate (Eq. \ref{eq:chebyshev_constraint}), we can rewrite the constraint in the form of a standard cumulative return inequality, albeit with a dynamic upper bound.
-We define the augmented local cost $\tilde{c}$ given $\beta = \frac{1}{\epsilon}-1$:
+This allows us to rewrite the Cantelli VaR constraint in the form of standard cumulative returns.
+To do this, we first define the augmented local cost $\tilde{c}_t$ given $\beta = \frac{1}{\varepsilon}-1$, and its expected discounted return $\tilde{\mu}(\pi)$: